Getting Started with Linode

 Set the Timezone

-By default, a Linode’s Linux image will be set to UTC time (also known as Greenwich Mean Time), but this can be changed.
-It may be better to use the same timezone which a majority of your users are located in, or that you live in to make log file timestamps more sensible.
+By default, your Linode will be set to UTC time.
+You may want to change this to the timezone you live in, or where a majority of your users live, to make log file timestamps more sensible.

 Debian / Ubuntu